G1OJS/SARK100-Firmware/pages/Correcting Measurement Errors.md

 |![](https://g1ojs.github.io/G1OJS-MR300-SARK100-Firmware/assets/img/2025-01-20%20V02%20VzVa%20Errors%20Uncorrected%202.PNG) | ![](https://g1ojs.github.io/G1OJS-MR300-SARK100-Firmware/assets/img/2025-01-20%20V02%20VrVf%20Errors%20Uncorrected.PNG)|

-The ratio Va/Vz, which gives us the magnitude of the load impedance, falls significantly at higher frequencies and load resistances.
+The ratio Va/Vz, which gives us the normalised magnitude of the load impedance, falls significantly at higher frequencies and load resistances.
 Similarly the ratio increases significantly at lower frequencies and lower load resistances.
-The behaviour with Vr/Vf is less in magnitude but slightly more complicated; there is an overall scale factor where Vr/Vf measured is less than expected, and some variations with load impedance and frequency.
+The behaviour with Vr/Vf (which gives the magnitude of the reflection coefficient) is less in magnitude but slightly more complicated; there is an overall scale factor where Vr/Vf measured is less than expected, and some variations with load impedance and frequency.

 If these variations are not corrected numerically, in very rough terms, the error in impedance magnitude is in the range of roughly +/- 20% for resistive loads with an SWR in region around 3:1 to 5:1, and the error on the VSWR side is also around -20%.
 The VSWR error is significant because it leads to large errors in calculation of R and X even when the magnitude of Z is reasonably accurate.